cjohnson318/cjohnson318.github.io/_posts/2024-03-26-writing-better-python-scripts.markdown

     # business logic imported from another module
     with tqdm.tqdm(total=os.path.getsize(args.csv)) as pbar:
         with open(args.csv, 'r') as fh:
+            # read lines of a file one at a time, instead of all at once
             for line in fh:
                 lib.business_logic.operation(line)
                 pbar.update(len(line))